bocodigitalmedia/boco-factory/README.md

     factory.register User: User, Post: Post

-    assert factory.isRegistered 'User'
-    assert factory.isRegistered 'Post'
-    assert !factory.isRegistered 'Foo'

-You can retrieve any of the constructors by name using the `getConstructor` method.

-    assert.equal User, factory.getConstructor('User')
-    assert.equal Post, factory.getConstructor('Post')

 ## Constructing objects

 Now that we have registered some constructors, we can use our factory to create instances of those classes.